grandonblake/littereye/README.md

 # littereye
 LitterEye: Automated and Real-Time Litter Detection System using YOLOv8

 It is an automated and real-time litter detection system using the YOLOv8m model.
+The YOLOv8 was utilized using the Ultralytics library.
+The dataset is preprocessed and augmented using Roboflow.
 The system is made with PySide6 and can be connected to a CCTV camera using OpenCV.
+The detected objects are then saved to the database in SQLite.

 This project was a group effort that was submitted on May 21, 2024 as our Thesis during my 4th year in College.